acc-wp/acc_user_importer/README.md

 ## Caveats
+- The 2M server is throttling API requests at 10 per minute max.
+  To avoid HTTP errors, we sleep when processing large amount of data.
+  This may cause the web site to become unresponsive for a minute or so.
 - The log files accumulate forever, so take more and more memory over time.
   For the moment it is good to manually delete old files once in a while.
 - It is possible for the 2M Changed Member API to return a number to